Koningsdok: Context

-After regaining their independence in 1813, the Dutch build a new fleet of East Indiamen to trade with their far east colonies.
+After regaining their independence in 1813, the Dutch built a new fleet of East Indiamen to trade with their far east colonies.
 In order to maintain these ships, four floating wooden drydocks were taken into use in Amsterdam from 1846 to 1857.
 The Suez Canal, which opened in 1869, made it economically feasible to use steamships in the trade to these colonies.
 In 1870, the Stoomvaart Maatschappij Nederland (SMN) was founded with an eye to this opportunity.

 However, even the modest ocean liners of the early 1870s could not reach Amsterdam.
 Its connection to the North Sea, the Noordhollandsch Kanaal was simply too small.
 Therefore, SMN had to use the outport of Nieuwediep in its first years.
 The bright side of this was that the Dutch navy therefore allowed SMN to use its dry docks at Willemsoord.
 The construction of the North Sea Canal would change this.
 It was built from 1865 to 1876 and became suitable for ocean liners in October 1878.

 SMN had an interest to establish dry docks capable of lifting ocean liners in Amsterdam.
 The vicinity of a dry dock would reduce the daily operational cost of its ships.
 In 1877, SMN supported the foundation of the Amsterdamsche Droogdok Maatschappij (ADM) by becoming its majority shareholder.
 ADM took its first floating dry dock, Koninginnedok into use in April 1879.

 The other initiative to found a dry dock led to the foundation of the Nederlandsche Droogdok Maatschappij (NDM) on 13 February 1879.
 It was founded by Cornelis and Jan von Lindern, shipbuilders from Alblasserdam.
 In late 1879, NDM bought a terrain of 4 hectares from the Amsterdam municipality to build a ship repair yard and to moor a floating dry dock.
 On 17 November 1881, NDM would change its name to Nederlandsche Maatschappij voor Scheepsbouw en Dokken.